Government of New Brunswick

 Outcomes:

-The anticipated outcome of the Go NB Grant Program is that New Brunswickers, including Indigenous Peoples and identified under-represented groups and/or marginalized populations, have opportunities to participate in sport.
-Results will focus on Physical Literacy development in youth, Leadership development and the participation of under-represented populations.
+The anticipated outcome of the Go NB Grant Program is that New Brunswickers, including Indigenous Peoples and equity owed citizens, have opportunities to participate in sport.
+Results will focus on Physical Literacy development in youth, Leadership development and the participation of equity owed citizens.

 Contact Information Email Location